ananthakumaran/paisa/docs/src/tax-harvesting.md

    eligible for tax harvesting.
 This should be set based on fund exit load, fund category etc

-2. tax_category - The value can be either `equity` or `debt`.
-Based on which various rules like grandfathering, cost inflation index adjustment, etc. would be applied.
+2. tax_category - This defines how the taxes are calculated as the government usually tweaks the tax code regularly with various rules like grandfathering, cost inflation index adjustment, etc.

+    1. `equity65` - This is for 65% or more investment in Indian
+       equity.

+    2. `equity35` - This if for 35% or more investment in India equity
+       but less than 65%

+    3. `debt` - This is for debt funds.

+    4. `unlisted_equity` - This is for unlisted foreign on Indian equity.

 ```yaml